 Building relationships, understanding desires, taking an asset-based view of an individual’s passion and drive.
 Focussing on listening, assessing, understanding, defining challenging labels and planning.
 To identify the causes and reasons for a person’s apathetic attitude to their health, employment, education, training or avoiding criminal activity and understand that this is within the person’s control.

 Distinguishing rights within society from responsibility towards society to stress the importance of everyone’s duty to maintain fairness between rights, needs, economy, welfare, and shared habitats.
-Young People will develop an understanding of the importance of their contribution to society and the influence they have on their environment to identify their obligations to act for the benefit of the wider community.
+Learners will develop an understanding of the importance of their contribution to society and the influence they have on their environment to identify their obligations to act for the benefit of the wider community.

 Equality & Diversity

 Looking at the 9 protected characteristics of the Equality and Diversity Act 2010.
 Understanding and valuing differences and the right not to be stereotyped, prejudiced or treated differently because of a protected characteristic.